What is Elevator Modernization?

 - Adding fire recall service to the elevator

 - Rollers (attach to the sling and roll up and down on the rails)

 - Exhaust fan

 How is Elevator Modernization Done?

 Once an elevator modernization starts, it is HIGHLY recommended that it be done as a whole, in one go.
-Piecemeal (that is, part by part in an expanded amount of time) is NEVER suggested for high-rise elevators.
+Piecemeal (part by part) is NEVER suggested for high-rise elevators.
 ONLY for LOW-RISE elevators (2 to 4 stories).

 Elevator Cab Upgrades